bruno-jose-araujo/MangoHud/README.md

 You can also pass arguments to meson:

 ```
-./build.sh build -Dwith_xnvctrl=disabled
+./build.sh build -{argument}
 ```

 Resulting files will be install to `./build/release` folder.

-If you have compiled MangoHud from source, to install it, execute:
+If you have compiled MinigoHUD from source, to install it, execute:

 ```
 ./build.sh install
 ```

-You can then subsequently uninstall MangoHud via the following command
+You can then subsequently uninstall MinigoHUD via the following command

 ```
 ./build.sh uninstall